techidaily/site-fox-boxes/source/_posts/updated-2024-approved-capture-calls-iphones-vision.md

 ![check voicemail](https://images.wondershare.com/filmora/article-images/2022/08/voicemail-recorder-on-iphone-2022-9.jpg)

-1. You can also call someone after hearing his voicemail from the call option there and delete the voicemails you already have listened to from the delete option.

 <!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/JAkb8Bv3AU4?si=2rHwnZYTzTLieKgY" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/PKZUYice-ws?si=L8iMa9T3h7TMSWdQ" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

+1. You can also call someone after hearing his voicemail from the call option there and delete the voicemails you already have listened to from the delete option.

 ## Part 6\.
 How to save your voicemail on iPhone?